digwit678/Project_2_Docker/README.md

 ```bash
 docker run -p 6006:6006 project2_docker
 ```
 3. Access TensorBoard

-[Open http://localhost:6006](http://localhost:6006) to monitor the training progress on TensorBoard.
-Ensure the port is free and not blocked by your firewall.
+<a href="http://localhost:6006" target="_blank">Open http://localhost:6006</a> to monitor the training progress on TensorBoard.
+Ensure the port is not used by another service and is not blocked by your firewall.

 ## Docker Playground Setup
 Execution on Docker Playground is experimental and may face resource constraints.

 ### Access Docker Playground
+<a href="https://labs.play-with-docker.com/" target="_blank">Visit Docker Playground</a>
-[Visit Docker Playground](https://labs.play-with-docker.com/) and start a session.
+and start a session.